nordic-rse/nordic-rse.github.io/content/events/2024-in-person-conference/_index.md

 activities.
 It doesn't include dinner, which has to be self-paid.
 Depending on sponsorship, prices and/or included perks may be updated.

-There is an evening sauna, but space is limited to ~25 people.
+There is an evening sauna, but space is limaited to ~25 people.
 The first registrants get priority and spots will be allocated later.

 The registration fee is 50€.